sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/rtds/README.md

 # rtds Component

 Collects and verifies data from the Real-Time Dynamic Simulator (RTDS), and orchestrates the starting/stopping of RSCAD cases.
-This is intended to be used in tandem with the RTDS SCEPTRE provider.
+This is intended to be used in tandem with the RTDS SCEPTRE provider in pybennu.

 ```
 type:   rtds